PaloAltoNetworks/panhandler/docs/updating.rst

     bug fixes.

-To ensure you have the most up to date software, perform a docker pull and specify the 'latest' tag.
+To ensure you have the most up to date software, perform a docker pull and specify your desired release tag.

 .. code-block:: bash

+   export TAG=dev
-   docker pull paloaltonetworks/panhandler:latest
+   docker pull paloaltonetworks/panhandler:$TAG
-   docker run -p 80:80 paloaltonetworks/panhandler:latest -d
+   docker run -p 80:80 paloaltonetworks/panhandler:$TAG -d